-The Royal Bank of Scotland has commissioned Patricia’s images of the Irish hare and brent geese for Ulster Bank’s new £5 and £10 notes that will come into circulation next year 2019.
+The Royal Bank of Scotland will use Patricia’s images of the Irish hare and brent geese for Ulster Bank’s new £5 and £10 notes that will come into circulation 2019.
 Also featuring is her image of Clydesdale horses and ploughing.

 The new £5 and £10 notes were revealed at a press conference last week.

 The £5 note features images of Brent Geese, a fuchsia plant and the Cryptic Wood White butterfly (a species endemic to Northern Ireland) on its front.
 On the reverse is an image of Strangford Lough and a geometric pattern inspired by the markings in ancient sandstone.
 It also shows a family at the beach and a shellfish (a nod to the country’s fishing industry).

 The £10 note contains several references to agriculture: an Irish hare, Clydesdale horses, potatoes and green fields appear on the reverse while a Guelder-Rose (a Northern Irish shrub) is shown on the front.